 Keeping myself organized has also helped a lot with stress.
 I bought a hardcover journal from Target recently, where I keep all of my blog ideas.
 Sometimes, I’ll write down my thoughts or reflect on the day.
 It’s been a nice addition to my agenda, which I use to schedule any blog posts, errands, etc.

-Oh the joys of adult coloring books!
+Coloring books are probably my favorite products for stress relief.
 Take a Moment and Color Calm is amazing!
-Alejandro and I visited Barnes and Nobles after work the other night, and I spotted it on one of the shelves!
+Alejandro and I visited Barnes and Noble after work the other night, and I spotted it on one of the shelves!
 The cover’s soft pastel colors intrigued me, along with the photos of nature and accompanying affirmations.
 Of course, I just had to buy new colored pencils too!

 I don’t know why, but my finished page reminds me so much of Dragon Tales.
 Maybe it’s the design?